Only Natural Pet EasyRaw dehydrated dog food receives the Advisor’s top rating of 5 stars.

 Above-average protein.
 Below-average fat.
 And near-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the flaxseed meal, this looks like the profile of a dry product containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas and flaxseed, this looks like the profile of a dry product containing a generous amount of meat.

-Only Natural Pet EasyRaw is a plant-based dehydrated raw dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3.5 stars.
+Only Natural Pet EasyRaw is a grain-free dry dog food using a significant amount of freeze-dried, raw named meats as its dominant source of animal protein, thus receiving 5 stars.

 For even more raw diet suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.